-The Minimal cycling shoe utilizes an unconventional flat sole that is more biomechanically correct for cycling than a traditional curved sole.
+The Minimal cycling shoe utilizes an unconventional flat sole that is more bio-mechanically correct for cycling than a traditional curved sole.
 Your foot naturally rests flat, and when you pedal, the ball of your foot, your toes, and your heel all apply downward force at the same time on the same plane.
-Therefore toe spring, heel rise, and other random curves provide no biomechanical advantage.
-Most cycling shoes stay with curved soles out of tradition rather than science, and that’s fine, it’s just not what we want for the Minimal.
+No matter where in the pedal stroke you are, this plane does not change.
+Therefore toe spring, heel rise, and other random curves provide no bio-mechanical advantage.
+Most cycling shoes use a curved soles out of tradition rather than science, and that’s fine, it’s just not what we want for the Minimal.

 Of course, you may want various amounts of arch support as well, which is better dealt with by using an insole.
 There is no conclusive evidence to support one insole design over another, and one design certainly does not fit all –this research report concludes simply that one should just choose whatever insole feels the most comfortable.

 Midsole Cleat Position